Charmunks/dropheus-monorepo/README.md

 More information about the extention can be found in the /ext folder's README.md file.
 More information about the backend server can be found in the /server folder's README.md file.

+Backend made by @Charmunks, frontend made by @whatbeato